OctopusDeploy/blog/blog/2025-06/good-aws-lambda-deployments/index.md

 metaImage: img-opinions-on-lambda-deployments.png
 bannerImage: img-opinions-on-lambda-deployments.png
 bannerImageAlt: Two people are discussing in front of a lambda symbol with speech bubbles and a green check mark.
+isFeatured: false
 tags:
   - DevOps
   - Product
   - AI
-isFeatured: false
 ---

-## Introduction

 Deploying AWS Lambda functions can be simple, ranging from quick CLI commands to complete infrastructure as code pipelines.
 That is until you need to do it reliably across multiple environments, with visibility, auditability, and a team of developers involved.

-In this post, I'll share some strong opinions on what a good Lambda deployment looks like, shaped by patterns we've seen work and how through the Octopus AI Assistant, GenAI can get you started with these opinions in your own projects quicker.
+In this post, I share some strong opinions on what a good Lambda deployment looks like.
+These are shaped by patterns we've seen work and how, through the Octopus AI Assistant, GenAI can get you started with these opinions in your own projects quicker.

 ## Use S3 for your Lambda Code